Lake Guntersville State Park

 Practical Information

 Lake Guntersville State Park is located at 1155 Lodge Drive, Guntersville, Alabama.
 Downtown Guntersville is roughly six to seven miles from the park via AL-227.
 From Birmingham, the drive takes about two hours heading northeast.
 The park is open year-round, though day-use areas are generally open sunrise to sunset and some facilities are seasonal.
-Day-use fees apply for certain facilities, and camping and lodging reservations can be made through the Alabama State Parks reservation system.
+Beach admission is free for children age 3 and under, $3 for children ages 4 to 11, $5 for adults ages 12 to 61, and $2 for seniors age 62 and older.
+Veterans and active duty military enter free with ID; this does not extend to dependents.
+Contact the park to confirm any additional day-use fees that may apply outside the beach area.
+Camping and lodging reservations can be made through the Alabama State Parks reservation system.
 Eagle watching is best in winter, with Eagle Awareness programs typically scheduled on select weekends in January and February.
 The park office can provide current trail conditions and activity schedules.